Model-independent constraints on clustering and growth of cosmic structures from BOSS DR12 galaxies in harmonic space: Analysis

 \subsubsection{\texttt{PolSpice} Covariance}

-The Gaussian covariance is, by construction, diagonal in multipole space, which is then reflected by the structure of \autoref{eq:gauss_covmat}.
-However, as we have described above when introducing pseudo-$C_\ell$'s, convolution with the survey mask induces spurious coupling of modes.
-This, in turns, reflects onto the covariance matrix, and a way to estimate it is provided by the \texttt{PolSpice} package \citep{Chon2004}.
-This is described in detail in \citep{Efstathiou2004}, and has the corresponding covariance matrix has following form
+The Gaussian covariance is, by construction, diagonal in multipoles, which is then reflected by the structure of \autoref{eq:gauss_covmat}---i.e.\ by the presence of the Kronecker symbol.
+However, as we have described above when introducing pseudo-$C_\ell$'s, convolution with the survey mask induces a coupling between modes.
+This, in turn, reflects onto the covariance matrix, and a way to estimate it is provided by the \texttt{PolSpice} package \citep{Chon2004}.
+This is described in detail in \citet{Efstathiou2004}, and the corresponding covariance matrix has following form

 with